decred/politeia/politeiad/README.md

 5. Start up the trillian instances.

    Running trillian requires running a trillian log server and a trillian log signer.
-These are seperate processes.
-Politeiad runs a trillian instance for unvetted records and a trillian instance for vetted records.
-You will be starting up 4 seperate processes in this step.
+These are seperate processes that will be started in this step.

    You will need to replace the `trillianpass` with the trillian user's password that you setup in previous steps.
+The commands below for testnet and mainnet run the trillian instances on the same ports so you can only run one set of commands, testnet or mainnet.
+Run the testnet commands if you're setting up a development environment.

-   Startup unvetted log server
+   Startup testnet log server
     ```
     $ export MYSQL_USER=trillian && \
       export MYSQL_PASSWORD=trillianpass && \
-      export MYSQL_DATABASE=testnet3_unvetted_trillian && \
+      export MYSQL_DATABASE=testnet3_trillian && \
       export MYSQL_URI="${MYSQL_USER}:${MYSQL_PASSWORD}@tcp(127.0.0.1:3306)/${MYSQL_DATABASE}"

     $ trillian_log_server \